 If this occurs, wait for the Erase to complete (during the erase, an Apple logo will be visible on iOS devices whereas a Mac will show a lock screen with a passcode prompt).
 After an iOS device erase is complete, connect it to your computer and restore from a recent backup using iTunes or restore from an iCloud Backup.
-If a Mac was erased, you will need to enter the passcode that was set when the erase was sent in order to re-install OS X Mountain Lion or Lion from the Recovery partition.
-Once OS X Mountain Lion or Lion is installed, you can restore from a Time Machine backup if possible.
+If a Mac was erased, you will need to enter the passcode that was set when the erase was sent in order to re-install your version of OS X from the Recovery partition.
+Once OS X is installed, you can restore from a Time Machine backup if available.

 Feature availability by country

 For legal reasons, customers in the Republic of Korea will not be able to locate their device.
 All other Find My iPhone features will be available: display a message, play a sound, lock, and erase.